xiaohongchen1991/clang-xform/README.md

 2. Generate unit test file and baselines by using the script gen-test.py

 ```
-../../../gen-test.py -m RenameFoo -l clang-xform.log -p LLVM_ROOT_PATH example.cpp
+../../../gen-test.py -m RenameFoo -l clang-xform.log -p LLVM_ROOT example.cpp
 ```

 This will generate a gtest file named "tRenameFoo.cpp" and two baseline, namely "example.cpp.gold" and "clang-xform.log.gold".
-Note that the argument "LLVM\_ROOT\_PATH" for the switch "-p, --path" refers to the LLVM library root path.
+Note that the argument "LLVM\_ROOT" for the switch "-p, --path" refers to the LLVM library root path.
 This path will be used to generate compile\_commands.json file for the matcher unit test.
 If the matcher has its own command line options, swtich "-a, --arguments" is required to supply the arguments in a quoted string. e.g.

 ```
-../../../gen-test.py -m RenameFcn -l clang-xform.log -p LLVM_ROOT_PATH\
+../../../gen-test.py -m RenameFcn -l clang-xform.log -p LLVM_ROOT\
 -a "--qualified-name Foo --new-name Bar" example.cpp
 ```